SiddhantTandon/DRLND/project3_collab_competition/Report.md

 DDPG is an Actor-Critic method that uses value function and direct policy approximation at the same time.
 There are two internal types of neural networks:
 - Actor network - transforms state to action values.
 In this environment there are 4 action values.
+Check `model.py` line [19](./model.py#L19) for implementation.

   ```
   self.fc1 = nn.Linear(state_size, 128)